 Typesetting subverts typographic expectations when it comes to ease of reading.
 The voids force adjustments to pace.
 They create shape in, around and of the texts.
 Just as there is often and jostling of local traditional architecture and new, or landscape and the built structure.

 The architecture of South Tyrol, its dialogue with and imposition on rural environment and traditional structures, materials and techniques is a fascinating subject.
 Photography does a fantastic job at capturing this in an immediate and beautifully compelling way.
 There is a fomarlity to these, echoed in the typeface and typesetting of text, often pragmatic in its presentation of three languages, yet, there is also something of a playfulness in the relationship between text, image and space.
-This never supersceeds content, but develops the essays beyond their literal reading.
+This never supersedes content, but develops the essays beyond their literal reading.
 More work by Studio Mut on BP&O.